AleNegrini/PyCristoforo/README.md

 Install
 -------
-PyCristoforo is very easy to install and use
+PyCristoforo is very easy to install and use (please be sure to have installed dependencies (section 'Requirements')
 ```
 pip install pycristoforo
 ```